Uzbekistan, officially the Republic of Uzbekistan.

 It is taken from a combination of uz which means in Turkic "self", bek "master"("bey in modern Turkish"), and -stan (in Persian means "land of").

 The word Uzbek itself remains disputed.
-One view holds that it is named after Oghuz Khagan, also known as Oghuz Beg, became the word Uzbek.
+One view holds that it is named after Oghuz Khagan, also known as Oghuz Beg, which became the word Uzbek.

 Another theory states that the name means independent or the lord himself, from Öz (self) and the Turkic title Bek/Bey/Beg.

 A third theory holds that the variant Uz, of the word Uğuz, earlier Oğuz, united with the word Bek to form Uğuz-bek > Uz-bek, meaning "leader of an Oguz".

 The Flag of Uzbekistan was adopted on 18 November 1991.

 The flag consists of three horizontal blue, white, and green stripes separated by two thin red fimbriations, with a white crescent moon and twelve stars at the canton.

 The blue color represents the blue sky and clear water, it also represents the East. and the Turkic people (The majority of the population of Uzbekistan are Turkic peoples who speak Turkic languages).